-Warning: Never edit or delete the files /etc/openstack\deploy/openstack\inventory.json or /etc/openstack\deploy/openstack\hostnames\ips.yml.
-This can lead to file corruptions, and problems with the inventory: hosts and container could disappear and new ones would appear, breaking your existing deployment.
+Warning: Never edit or delete the file /etc/openstack_deploy/openstack_inventory.json.
+This can lead to problems with the inventory: existing hosts and containers will be unmanaged and new ones will be generated instead, breaking your existing deployment.

 Configuration constraints

 Group memberships